xHERMIS/Discord-webhook-spammer/README.md

 ```bash
 python webhook_spammer.py <webhook_url> "<message>"
 ```
+# Discord Webhook Spammer

-## Options
+## ⚙️ Options

 - `--num-requests`: Number of requests to send (default: 10)
 - `--delay`: Delay between requests in seconds (default: 1)
 - `--username`: Custom username for messages
 - `--avatar`: Custom avatar URL for messages

-## Disclaimer
+## ⚠️ Disclaimer

-**Important:** This tool is intended for legitimate testing and educational purposes only.
-It should not be used for malicious or unauthorized activities.
-By using this tool, you agree to use it responsibly and in compliance with Discord's terms of service.
-The creators of this tool are not responsible for any misuse or consequences resulting from its use.
+**Important:** 🚫 This tool is for legitimate testing and educational purposes only.
+Do not use for malicious activities.
+By using this tool, you agree to responsible and ethical use.
+The creators are not liable for misuse or consequences.

+## License

+This project is licensed under the [MIT License](LICENSE).